 - Wide area network - intranets and Internet (WAN).
 The Backup Tool allows you to have online backups on a remote FTP server as well as to

 send backups by e-mail.
 By storing your backups remotely, you place them to farthest

 location from the original files.
 It can protect your data even from an earthquake and a

 meteorite falling.
 However, as a rule it's the slowest of the possible locations.
 You

 when placing your backup in the Internet.

-With the ABE you don't have to make a once-and-forever decision what storage to choose
+With the Backup Tool you don't have to make a once-and-forever decision what storage to choose

 for a project.
 You're free to change the storage every time you're about to create a